krobelus/rate-experiments/README.md

 satisfied, is removed from the clause database and added as deletion to the DRAT proof output.
-Note that it is only called at decision level zero, which means that those clauses will be satisfied indefinitely for the rest of the solving time.
+Note that it is only called at decision level zero, which means that those clauses will be satisfied indefinitely for the rest of the search.

 In `MiniSat`, *locked* clauses are reasons for some literal in the trail.
-Currently, `Solver::removeSatisfied` also deletes locked clauses, however, the (transitively) induced assignments are not undone.
+Currently, `Solver::removeSatisfied` also deletes locked clauses, however, the induced assignments are not undone.
 This suggests that a locked clause is implicitly kept in the formula, even though it is deleted.
-To match this solver's behavior, current DRAT checkers ignore deletions of unit clauses, which includes all reason clauses, which means they do not undo any assignments when deleting clauses.
+To match this solver's behavior, current DRAT checkers ignore deletions of reason clauses, which means they do not undo any assignments when deleting clauses.

 There are two obvious possible changes to `MiniSat` to produce proofs that do not require this workaround of ignoring reason deletions when checking.